 Excellent students are chosen by a department to work with entry level classes in a variety of ways including mentoring, tutoring, holding review and homework sessions.
 The students receive education on how to be an effective peer educator via a 3-credit class, an advanced peer educator class is also available.

 Peer Educator Flyer

-EAPS 487 is a 3-credit class designed to support education learning and practice in a variety of peer education settings.
+EAPS 456 and 457 are 3-credit classes designed to support education, learning, and practice in a variety of peer education settings.
 Learning outcomes include:

 - In depth knowledge of a particular subject matter or discipline through teaching, tutoring, and mentoring.

 - Knowledge of the research, roles, ethics, professionalism and challenges of peer education.